 Goodwin Canyon Isn’t Just Any Rafting Trip:

-If you have any interest in joining us during this very special annual event, here’s a few things you need to know:
+If you have any interest in joining us during this very unique annual event, here are a few things you need to know:

 - The usual minimum age for this trip is 15 years old; the challenges here are not suitable for younger children.